Caramelized Onion Mashed Potatoes

 Side Note: If the skillet gets dry, add a tablespoon of water or two.
 Season with sea salt, to taste.
 Remove from the skillet and set aside.

-Place the remaining tablespoon of butter into the milk and heat in the microwave for 30 seconds.
+Place the remaining tablespoon of butter into the milk and heat it in the microwave for 30 seconds.
 Pour the milk mixture onto the potatoes along with the sour cream; season with sea salt and freshly cracked pepper, to taste.
 Mash the potatoes using a hand masher until creamy and smooth.
 Add half of the caramelized onions and mix to combine.
 Place into a serving bowl and top with the remaining caramelized onions.
 Serve immediately.
 Enjoy.